opennorth/govkit-ca/README.md

 # Bugs?
 Questions?

+GovKit-CA interoperates with [Participatory Politics Foundation](http://www.participatorypolitics.org/)'s [GovKit](https://github.com/opengovernment/govkit).
+Please join the [GovKit Google Group](http://groups.google.com/group/govkit), especially if you'd like to talk about a new feature and get announcements.

 Govkit-CA's main repository is on GitHub: [http://github.com/jpmckinney/govkit-ca](http://github.com/jpmckinney/govkit-ca), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

 # TODOs